 Any unspent currency notes and coins can be exchanged for INR in a bank or with companies that deal with foreign exchange.

 Foreign currency value fluctuates continuously.
 So there’s a high probability that waiting for it to rise before you encash your unspent notes and coins might be a bit dicey.
 You may or may not get a better value for it with time.
+So it’s best to use currency in India rather than wait for its value to rise.
+Because the foreign exchange value keeps fluctuating.

+If you don’t plan to exchange leftover foreign currency, there are other ways to manage that currency.
+You can surely use the currency for your future trips.
 In case you plan on visiting the same country in the near future, keep the foreign currency aside to use then.
 It’ll save you the costs of exchanging INR for that currency later.
 Just make sure it’s within the RBI limits.
 If not, encash the excess amount.

-To save you from all the hassle of dealing in foreign currency and everything around it, Niyo in partnership with State Bank of Mauritius (India) Ltd. brings you a DIY INR-based interest-earning digital savings account that comes with a ZERO forex mark up VISA Signature Debit Card.
+To save you from all the hassle of dealing in foreign currency and everything around it, Niyo in partnership with State Bank of Mauritius (India) Ltd. brings you a DIY INR-based interest-earning digital savings account that comes with a ZERO forex markup VISA Signature Debit Card.
 The no forex markup card is integrated with the light and fast Niyo Global app for a seamless banking experience on the go through your travels abroad.

 A few of the most compelling features of Niyo Global include: